Filipeak/coherent-states/README.md

 ## Features
 - Calculating and plotting coherent states
-- Calculating and plotting squeezed states
+- Calculating and plotting squeezed coherent states

 ## Usage
 It's all written in Python so install the requirements: